Financial Refund Policy

 A student’s withdrawal date is the date the student begins the institution’s withdrawal process or officially notifies the institution of intent to withdraw; or the student’s last date of attendance at a documented academically-related activity; or the midpoint of the period for a student who leaves without notifying the institution.
-Refunds on all charges, including tuition, room and board, and special fees, will be prorated on a per diem basis based on the academic calendar up to the 60 percent point in the semester.
-There are no refunds after that time.
-If a student stops attending classes and begins the withdrawal process but remains on campus utilizing his or her room and/or board for an additional amount of time, separate dates will be used to calculate room and board refunds.
+Refunds on all charges, including tuition, room and board, and special fees, will be prorated on a per diem basis based on the academic calendar for students attending our semester programs.
+For students attending our module programs, see the refund chart below.* If a student stops attending classes and begins the withdrawal process but remains on campus utilizing his or her room and/or board for an additional amount of time, separate dates will be used to calculate room and board refunds.
 Furthermore, board refunds take into account the amount of flex dollars the student has used.
 Health insurance coverage, if purchased through the college, is non-refundable to the student.
 However, the health insurance policy remains active and the student may continue to use the health insurance for the period purchased.
 Students withdrawing before the classes begin for a given term will receive a 100 percent refund of charges.
 A copy of the worksheet used for the refund calculation can be requested from the Student Financial Services Office.

 Students who are granted a medical withdrawal receive a refund of charges prorated on a per diem basis up to the 100 percent point in the semester.
 The Office of Student Life must approve a medical withdrawal.
 Students who are granted a leave of absence are treated in the same manner as students who withdraw from the college.